jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the first two code cells of the Jupyter notebook `project.ipynb`.

 The OpenCV functions `findChessboardCorners` and `calibrateCamera` are the backbone of the image calibration.
 A number of images of a chessboard, taken from different angles with the same camera, comprise the input.
-Arrays of object points, corresponding to the location (essentialy indices) of internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners determined by `findChessboardCorners`, are fed to `calibrateCamera` which returns camera calibration and distortion coefficients.
+Arrays of object points, corresponding to the location (essentially indices) of internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners determined by `findChessboardCorners`, are fed to `calibrateCamera` which returns camera calibration and distortion coefficients.
 These can then be used by the OpenCV `undistort` function to undo the effects of distortion on any image produced by the same camera.
 Generally, these coefficients will not change for a given camera (and lens).
 The below image depicts the corners drawn onto twenty chessboard images using the OpenCV function `drawChessboardCorners`:

 ![alt text][im01]